anonymoususer17/satat/README.md

 - Game design inspired by traditional card game Satat
 - UI/UX inspired by Balatro's elegant simplicity
 - Built with Flutter and Firebase

-tell claude to rean the plan.md then continue with phase 2 (add friends or w/e)